ismo-karkkainen/datalackeytools/README.md

 # datalackeytools

-The datalackey-prefixed commands here are intended to be run instead of running datalackey directly.
-Datalackey is intended to be a dumb process that just stores your data, and other progrems are meant to control it.
+The datalackey-prefixed commands in datalackeytools Ruby gem are intended to be used instead of running datalackey directly.
+Datalackey is a dumb process that just stores your data, and other programs control it.
 I refer to these as controllers.

 - datalackey-state is intended for performing a well-known task that you specify from start to end.
 You could run it from within datalackey-shell and have it perform repetitive parts.
 State transitions allow the use of loops.